mirror/dd-wrt/src/router/opennds/docs/source/config.rst

 Use deprecated generic configuration file
 ******************************************

-Use of this setting is not recommended.
+Use of this setting is no longer supported and if present is ignored.

 ``option config '/etc/opennds/opennds.conf'``